 Easements terminating at a natural feature

-The doctrine of accretion and erosion applies to the site of an easement that extends to a riparian boundary.
+The doctrine of accretion and erosion applies to the site of an easement that extends to a riparian or other natural feature boundary.
 Consequently any new plan should show the easement terminating at the physical feature.
-The terminus of the easement should be marked in accordance with the provisions of Clause 18 Surveying and Spatial Information Regulation 2012.
-In this regard, the reference mark may be placed in a position short of the riparian boundary.
+The terminals of the easement should be marked in accordance with the provisions of clause 18 Surveying and Spatial Information Regulation 2017.
+In this regard, the reference mark should be placed in a position short of the riparian boundary.
 An approximate connection from the mark to the boundary should be added to the plan.

 A compiled plan of easement terminating at a physical feature will be accepted provided the plan complies with the NSW LRS Compiled Plan Guidelines.